HantosNorbert/Raymarching-in-Jack/media/AppendixA.md

 $M_1 =$ `0 0 6 7 0 4`, $M_2 =$ `0 0 8 1 6 4`.

-We want to do the same with our `Float316` mantissas.
-We have 16 digit registers with 14 significant binary digits, so we break them into 7 digit parts first, do our magic, and keeping the $M_1$ part as the new mantissa.
+This illustrates what we want to do with our `Float316` mantissas, except we work in binary and with more bits/digits.
+We have 16 digit registers with 14 significant binary digits (the first two bits are zero because we start with normalized numbers), so we break them into 7 digit parts first, do our magic, and keeping the $M_1$ part as the new mantissa.
 We throw away the $M_2$ part as truncation.

 **But what about the decimal point?**